 In December 2004 the Financial Accounting Standards Board ("FASB") revised SFAS 123, "Accounting for Stock-Based Compensation" ("SFAS 123®").
-This statement supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and its related implementation guidance.
+This statement supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for

+Stock Issued to Employees," and its related implementation guidance.
 This statement requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 SFAS 123® is effective as of the first interim or annual reporting period beginning after June 15, 2005.
 This statement applies to all awards granted after the required effective date and to awards modified, repurchased, or cancelled after that date.
 The Company's adoption of SFAS 123® is not expected to have a material impact on the Company's consolidated results of operations, financial position or cash flows.

 In December 2004 the FASB issued SFAS 153, "Exchanges of Nonmonetary Assets, an amendment of APB Opinion No. 29, Accounting for Nonmonetary Transactions" ("SFAS 153").
 The amendments made by SFAS 153 are based on the principle that exchanges of nonmonetary assets should be based on the fair value of the assets exchanged.
-Further, the amendments eliminate the narrow exception for nonmonetary exchanges of similar productive assets and replace it with a general exception for exchanges of nonmonetary asset should be based on the fair value of the assets exchanged.
-Further, the amendments eliminate the narrow exception for nonmonetary asset exchanges occurring in fiscal periods beginning after June 15, 2005 with earlier adoption permitted.
+Further, the amendments eliminate the narrow exception for nonmonetary exchanges of similar productive assets and replace it with a general exception for exchanges of nonmonetary assets that do not have commercial substance.
+The statement is effective for nonmonetary asset exchanges occurring in fiscal periods beginning after June 15, 2005 with earlier adoption permitted.
 The provisions of this statement shall be applied prospectively.
 The Company's adoption of SFAS 153 is not expected to have a material impact on the Company's consolidated results of operations, financial position or cash flows.